pendulumswing/DNA-Viewer/readme.md

     `npm install node-modules`

+4. Install node server.
+The `-g` flag will install it globally, so that it can be run from the command line:

+    `npm install http-server -g`

+    Start the server with:

+    `http-server`

 ### Development Server
     npm start
 Starts a devlopment server and opens the browser with a copy of the project.
 Updates in real-time as changes made to the source code are saved.